MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

 1. Edit the **Parameters** file you just uploaded and change the password.
 If you need help editing the file in the Shell please ask your instructor for assistance.
 As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

-1. From the Cloud Shell pane, run the following to create the first resource group that will be hosting the lab environment (replace the `[DeploymentId]` placeholder with the deploymentid given in environment details):
+1. From the Cloud Shell pane, run the following to create the first resource group that will be hosting the lab environment:

    ```powershell
    Get-AzResourceGroup